React Guide to Props - Part II

 Communication between same level components

-On every change in either of the two components, parent component's state should be updated with the new information from the updating child component.
-As parent's state is updated, it will automatically trigger rerendering of both children components.
+On every change in either of the two components, the parent component's state should be updated with the new information from the updating child component.
+As the parent's state is updated, it will automatically trigger rerendering of both children components.

 Let's say we have a TodoList component which renders items in todo list: